Mira0507/path_variable_public/README.md

 2022-10-16

-This resource is aimed at sharing how I learned about `$PATH` with my bioinformatics folks expecially who have limited computational knowledge like me.
+This resource is aimed at sharing how I learned about `$PATH` with my bioinformatics folks, expecially those who have limited computational knowledge like me.

 ## Fundemantal